greggreggreg7/palindromizer/README.md

 What's a palindrome?

 For our purposes it's a phrase wherein the letters going from left to right are exactly the same as the letters going from right to left.
 For instance, famously, "A man, a plan, a canal: Panama."
-Or with more fun with punctuation: "No!
+Or with more fun punctuation: "No!
 Sir!
 Away!
 A papaya war is on!"

 Motivation: